There are lots of facts and myths about skim milk.

 There is just one problem; all these vitamins are fat-soluble.

-This being the case, when skim milk has its fat removed, it also loses the majority of these vitamins.
+This being the case, when the manufacturing process removes the fat from skim milk, it also loses the majority of these vitamins.

 Manufacturers must (by law) fortify skim milk with synthetic vitamin D to make up for this loss.
 Additionally, some producers may also fortify their milk with vitamin A – it is their choice.